MFL - French and Spanish

 Key Stage 3

-The Earning a Living and Future Plans topics revisit the future timeframes and link to students' real-life experiences.
-The final topic, Health and Lifestyles brings all three timeframes together (I did, I do, I will do) in relation to their students' habits; supporting the school value of Family, specifically, ‘respect yourself’ and ‘care for and support each other’.
-The consolidation of a variety of timeframes and topical vocabulary prepares students to continue their study of the language to the next level.
+Year 9 end the year discussing Health and lifestyles, as a way to: bring all 3 timeframes together (I did, I do, I will do) in relation to their own habits; promote healthy lifestyles; support the school value of Family, specifically, ‘respect yourself’ and ‘care for and support each other’.

 Key Stage 4